 learn about applying to the program

-We welcome applications throughout the year, and we host monthly information sessions for prospective students.
-Click here to register for an upcoming session.
-Students are also welcome to contact Jacob Hamblin, Director of Environmental Arts and Humanities, to talk in more detail about the program (firstname.lastname@example.org).
+We welcome applications throughout the year, though we encourage students to apply by the January deadline for admission the following Fall.
+Students are also welcome to contact Jacob Hamblin, Director of Environmental Arts and Humanities, to talk in more detail about the program (email@example.com).
 Click here for application instructions.

 What are the environmental arts and humanities?